discord-net/Discord.Net/docs/guides/voice/libdave.md

 # Setup

-You'll first need a build of Discords' [libdave](https://github.com/discord/libdave) library as either `libdave.dll`, `libdave.so` or `libdave.o` in your apps executing directory or `PATH`.
+You'll need a build of Discord's [libdave](https://github.com/discord/libdave) library as either `libdave.dll`, `libdave.so` or `libdave.o` in your apps executing directory or `PATH`.
+The library will resolve `libdave` and start using it automatically.

-Then, enable dave voice encryption in your socket config:
+## Force enable/disable

+You can opt-in/opt-out of libdave with the following config option:

 [!code-csharp[Opt-in to libdave](samples/libdave_config.cs)]

-That's it, `libdave` will be used when sending/receiving voice.

 ### libdave Log Sink